Sush1090/ThermoCycleGlides.jl/docs/src/examples.md

 # Mixtures
 To use mixtures (multi-component) models for Clapeyron, construct the fluid with the desired components and ensure `z` to be the moles of each component and pass it to the cycle.
+In terms of solving, the difference with respect to pure fluids is that now there is a possibility of pinch point to be in two-phase.
+Hence we discretize the phase change zones.

 ```julia
 julia> using Clapeyron, ThermoCycleGlides